avf/mobile-app-dev/exercises/index.md

 - Please submit your second and final batch of freeform exercises until **Wednesday, 26 January 2022 23:55**
 - [Github Classroom Link for both](https://classroom.github.com/a/oRrkmt1y)

 Since the number and scope of freeform exercises isn't fixed, what exactly you'll have to submit will be a bit different for each student.
-We'll individually discuss when to submit what during the proposal phase.
+If you’re working on a single, bigger exercise, I’d like you to have at least one major aspect or feature of your app finished.
+This can be either a vertical slice (for example, one screen/feature is completely finished, including UI, networking, persistence), or a horizontal slice (for example, you haven’t written a single bit of UI code, but your entire networking and persistence infrastructure is finished).
+Both is fine.
 When writing the proposals, please keep the deadlines in mind and try to get a rough plan of when you're going to submit which features.

 ## Submission instructions